 “I don’t,” snaps Sankoff.
 Then she softens.
 “Or I used to think it couldn’t.”

-Come From Away is on at the Royal Alexandra Theatre until January 8.For tickets or more information, click here
+Come From Away is on at the Royal Alexandra Theatre until January 20, 2019 and moving to the Elgin Theatre in February 2019.For tickets or more information, click here